Category: Travel Info

 What should I be careful of in Cozumel?

-Cozumel is considered one of Mexico’s safest tourist destinations, but you should still be careful of:
+Cozumel is considered one of Mexico’s most popular tourist destinations, but you should still be careful of:

 Tap Water: Be careful to only drink bottled or purified water (avoid tap water).